-- 14. (1) At the beginning of term of a new Provincial Parliament, the Speaker must inform the House of the time at which the Premier will deliver the Premier's State of the Province Address. - (2) At the first plenary sitting each year, the Premier must deliver a State of the Province Address.
+- 14. (1) At the beginning of term of a new Provincial Parliament, the Speaker must inform the House of the time at which the Premier will deliver the Premier's State of the Province Address. - (2) At the first sitting of the House each year, the Premier must deliver a State of the Province Address.